allinoneshop1722/AllinCoin/README.md

-AllinCoin will be the best investment of the cryptocurrency market
+AllCoin will be the best investment of the cryptocurrency market For anonymous transactions